 But these days, I seem to come most alive when autumn arrives.
 Feelings of appreciation, gratitude and joy warm me as a chill begins to sneak into the air.
-Share a free sample Sexual Soul Mates Reading.This hot and steamy reading for two will help you uncover your deepest desires and enhance your connection as a couple.
+Share a free sample The Goddess Within.
+Express your potential and desires from a woman's point of view.
+Learn about your personal power and how to express it!

 The autumnal equinox on September 23 marked the commencement of what many traditions call the "second harvest," a time of thanksgiving and comfort.
 As the nights become longer and darker, this is also a time that lends an opportunity to explore seasonal foods -- foods that offer ways for us to gather strength, that will nurture and nourish us through even darker winter days ahead.
 This is the time of year that asks us to meditate and bring introspection to our days, a season for going within to evaluate our very selves.

 Therefore, it's the perfect season to enjoy foods that grow underground -- like the potato!

 1/4 stick of salted butter

 1/3 cup of chopped fresh flat leaf or Italian parsley (if you can't find flat leaf, standard parsley will do just as nicely)

 Chopped stems from 1 handful of fresh watercress

 4 cups of chicken stock or chicken broth